scott-o-k/homework/Milestones/m3/php_project/Readme.md

 ## Details:
 ### State #1:
-In state #1, when the request is a GET with no input parameters, your program should respond  with a form that has:
+In state #1, the request is a GET with no input parameters.
+Your program should respond  with a form that has:
 - method set to "GET"
 - one text field with a name of "num_fields".
 - a submit button